tzsk/vuex-store-validator/readme.md

 Now whenever you call the mutation from anywhere be it inside an action or from any comonent.
 The payload you pass will be validated against the schema you've defined.

-For the piece of code if you try and call the `SET_USER` mutation without valid data:
+For the above piece of code if you try and call the `SET_USER` mutation without valid data:
 ```js
 // From a Component
 this.$store.commit('SET_USER', {name: 'John'});